videojs/monorepo/packages/playback/docs/walkthrough.md

 > [!Note]
 >
 > Do not include implementations in this folder.
-Only re-export public API from `lib` folder.
+Only re-export public APIs from `lib` folder.

   - We re-export only public API here
   - We use files from this folder to produce final bundles: